Re-Exec Pattern: Why Go and clone() Don't Get Along¶

 }

 The last line -- syscall.Exec() -- replaces the current process with the target command.
 This isn't fork+exec; it's a full replacement.
 After this, the Go runtime is gone, only the target program is running.
+The filesystem setup that happens just before Exec is detailed in part 3 on pivot_root.

 Why not just fork()?¶